connorsullivan/WeatherToRide/README.md

 ### Running The Development Server

 The 'run.py' file launches the development server on http://localhost:5000/.

-In order to execute this file, type the following command from inside the Vagrant shell:
+To run this file, type the following from within the Vagrant shell:

 ```
 python3 /var/www/WeatherToRide/run.py